What is differential geometry: curves and surfaces

-For a point $p\in \Sigma$ the shape operator of a tangent vector $\vec w\in \T_p$ will be denoted by $\Shape\vec w$ if it is clear from the context which base point $p$ and which surface we are working with; otherwise we may use the notations
+The value of the shape operator on a tangent vector $\vec w\in \T_p\Sigma$ can be denoted by $\Shape\vec w$ if it is clear from the context which base point $p$ and which surface $\Sigma$ we are working with; otherwise, we may use the notations